carpentries-incubator/lesson-parallel-python/episodes/threads-and-processes.md

 - Understand the difference between the `threading` and `multiprocessing` libraries in Python.
 :::

+We have previously mentioned the difference between **compiled** and **interpreted** languages, and explained that Python (although compiled to byte-code) is interpreted.
+In effect the Python interpreter creates an arena of computation with its own rules and boundaries, separate from "Please, let me run aucode on multiple processors now!".
+The arena of computation created by the Python interpreter always needs to be in a sane state, where every actor (i.e. your code) needs to agree on what is what.
+We will find that this can be a limiting factor to how effecient your code can run in parallel.
+This is why we need to distinguish between two major modes of parallelism in Python: **threads** and **processes**.

+Threads are ways of running operations in parallel within the same instance (i.e. computational arena) of the Python interpreter.
+When we talk about **multi-processing**, there will be multiple instances of the Python interpreter running in parallel.
+Both approaches have their own set of problems.
+If we run in multiple threads, we need to worry about **shared mutable state**, while with multiple processes, our main worry is the added complexity and run-time overhead of the **transfer of information** between processes.

 # Threading
 Another possibility of parallelizing code is to use the `threading` module.
 This module is built into Python.
 We will use it to estimate $\pi$